 - Drug-induced illness and iatrogenesis

 Extended Care is for patients residing in subacute care and nursing facilities served by our team.
 Hennepin Healthcare nurse practitioners and physicians visit patients and provide ongoing medical care as needed.
 We focus on patients needing rehabilitation after hospitalization and those needing long-term care.
+We can assist with the coordination of services when using our affiliated facilities.

 Caregiver support group